DesertDogSledder/wca/README.md

 * [Python 3.6.3](https://www.python.org/)

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **DesertDogSledder** - *Initial work* - [DesertDogSledder](https://github.com/DesertDogSledder)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-## License

-This project is licensed under the <License> - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments